 If you no longer wish for your spouse to make medical decisions for you (or vice versa), or you do not want your spouse to inherit any of your assets should you unexpectedly die before your divorce has been finalized, then you need to consider executing new estate planning documents.
 These documents would include a will, power of attorney, and advanced medical directives (or living wills).
 An estate planning attorney can help you draft new documents (or revise existing ones) to reflect your current wishes as you head into a divorce.

 If you are facing a divorce, be sure to consult with an experienced family law attorney to discuss the process, and the potential impact of divorce on your financial situation.
 Also be sure to review your current estate planning needs with an estate planning attorney.
-The family law attorneys at Livesay & Myers, P.C. handle divorce cases across Northern Virginia, and our estate planning attorneys are experienced in drafting wills, powers of attorney, and advanced medical directives.
+Livesay & Myers, P.C. has teams of both experienced divorce lawyers and estate planning lawyers.
+From our five convenient office locations, we represent clients throughout Northern Virginia.
 Contact us to schedule a consultation today.